James (band): Formation and early releases: 1982–1987

-A gig at the Haçienda caught the attention of Tony Wilson of Factory Records.
+On 17 November 1982, on the recommendation of Mike Pickering, James played a gig at Manchester nightclub the Haçienda with New Order, the Durutti Column, Section 25 and others.
+The show was filmed and released on video in 1983 by Factory Records as "A Factory Outing", but during the editing process at Factory's offices, it caught the attention of Factory's co-founder, Tony Wilson.
 He offered James an album deal with Factory, but the band, by now a settled live act, were worried about tarnishing their material in the studio and settled instead for a three-track EP.
 Their debut release, the Jimone EP, was recorded at Strawberry Studios, Stockport, in August 1983 and released on Factory Records in September.
-It led to the band providing support for The Smiths between February and April 1985 on the Meat is Murder tour.
+It led to the band providing support for the Smiths between February and April 1985 on the Meat is Murder tour.
 The Smiths covered James's "What's The World" track during this tour.

 Although they were now being touted as the "next big thing", several complex issues slowed their progress.
 Gilbertson's drug problems presented the band with no choice but to ask him to leave.
 Booth and Glennie had joined a sect named Lifewave that imposed many restrictions on their lifestyle and threatened the band's stability.
 The band's second EP, James II, was released over a year after the first and accompanied by a feature on the cover of the NME, Gilbertson having been replaced by the band's guitar tutor Larry Gott.
 The first two EPs would later be collected as Village Fire.
 Reviews were once again positive, and Factory were eager for James to record an album with it, but the band believed Factory were purely image-based and left the label, striking a deal with Sire Records.

-Their third release, the Sit Down EP (no relation to the song of that name) came out in February 1986 and was followed by their debut album, Stutter, in July of that year.
+Their third release, the Sit Down EP (no relation to the song of that name), came out in February 1986 and was followed by their debut album, Stutter, in July of that year.
 The album reached number 68 in the UK Albums Chart.
 Low on money and lacking coverage and promotion, the band recorded their second album, Strip-mine, attempting a more conventional song structure in an attempt to please Sire.
 The album almost went unreleased, but after a slight remix to sound more radio-friendly, Sire released it in September 1988, over a year after its initial completion.
 However the album only reached number 90.
 After finding a clause for ending their contract, the band left Sire.

 James had by this point earned themselves a reputation as a live act and had built a solid fanbase.
 Sales of James T-shirts were particularly successful in Manchester even before they reached the Top 40.
-James financed the production of a live album One Man Clapping with a bank loan and the help of Rough Trade Records.
-The album went to number 1 in the indie charts, reinvigorating media interest in the band.
+James financed the production of One Man Clapping, recorded live at Bath's Moles nightclub, with a bank loan from RBS and the help of Rough Trade Records.
+The album went to number 1 in the indie charts in 1989, reinvigorating media interest in the band.